 - Close all

 The Improvement Activities (IA) category is a performance category first introduced for the 2017 Merit-based Incentive Payment System (MIPS) performance year by the Centers for Medicare & Medicaid Services (CMS).
 The IA category is intended to reward clinicians for care focused on coordination, beneficiary engagement, and patient safety.
-Below are key questions to keep in mind and the list of pathology-specific Improvement Activities for the 2021 MIPS performance year.
-The CMS reviewed and approved the IAs and suggested documentation included in this document as potentially applicable to pathologists.
+Below are key questions to keep in mind and the list of pathology-specific Improvement Activities for the 2022 MIPS performance year.
+These Improvement Activities have been successfully reported to CMS through the Pathologists Quality Registry.

 The IA category does not have a precedent and is a new category introduced for the MIPS.
 The IA category is intended to reward clinicians for care focused on coordination, beneficiary engagement, and patient safety.